gwenzek/SublimeSetWindowTitle/README.md

   and rename the one with a name matching the expected name.
   If there was a reliable way to find the PID of the correct window then we could drop the `get_official_name` method, and simplify the script a lot.

-* For some reason UTF-8 chars seems to be corrupted at some point.
+* For some reason some chars aren't displayed correctly.